Finding the best VPN for torrenting isn’t an easy task. In this post, I have listed out 7 best VPN for torrenting.

 - Slightly more expensive (but currently offering a 49% discount).

 Perfect Privacy – Good VPN for torrenting (but expensive).

 Perfect Privacy is another great VPN for torrenting.
-It encrypts and anonymizes your data.
-Just like everyone else on this list.
-But they also offer full support to BitTorrent.
+It encrypts and anonymizes your data, just like everyone else on this list.
+In addition they also provide full support to BitTorrent.

-It offers secure, leak-proof apps, good speeds, and some advanced features.
+It provides secure, leak-proof apps, fast speeds, and some advanced features.
 Their network is comprised entirely of dedicated, bare-metal servers that provide you with great performance, security, and full IPv6 support.

 Every server in their network also supports multi-hop VPN chains and port forwarding, which can be is useful for torrenting.

 If you are serious about security and online anonymity, this Switzerland-based, no logs VPN service is tough to beat.

 Another great feature you get with Perfect Privacy is the TrackStop filter, which effectively blocks advertisements, tracking, and malware/phishing domains at the VPN server level.